 Dishes Containing Chocolate That Are Safe When Pregnant

-- Hot Chocolate or Drinking Chocolate – if making it yourself, use whole milk for extra calcium and try to use less sugar if possible.
+- Hot Chocolate or Drinking Chocolate – if making it yourself, use your preferred type of pasterurized milk and try to use less sugar if possible.
 Some commercial chocolate drinks (e.g. in coffee shops) can rack up the calories, so have them as an occasional treat, rather than a regular thing.

 - Chocolate Eclairs – So long as the cream inside them is pasteurized, eclairs (or similar desserts like profiteroles) are safe to eat.
 The same issue of moderation applies, though (sadly).

 - Chocolate breakfast cereal – this is fine to eat in pregnancy with pasteurized milk (as most commercially produced milk is).

 - Chocolate Cake or Gateaux – is safe when pregnant, as it’s usually a layer of chocolate cake and cream.
 If the dairy in the cream is pasteurized, then chocolate cake or gateaux is fine.
 If it’s homemade or contains ice cream, check that the ingredients are pasteurized first.